- Buyer's Guide

-What will YOU be using your Tactical Backpack for?
+What will YOU be using your tactical backpack for?

 Now that we’ve knocked out the basics, what exactly do you have planned for yourself?
 What expectations do you have from your pack?
 Do you want a pack that is designed to go to war, knowing that you will only carry your laptop and office supplies to the office?
 That’s totally fine.
 But it’s different than someone who might be using a tactical pack solely for GORUCK Challenges.
-When it comes down to it, if you’ve checked off all the boxes above, it really comes down to Volume and Organization.
+When it comes down to it, if you’ve checked off all the boxes above, it really comes down to volume and organization.

+Are tactical backpacks good for travel?
+Yes, they can be, assuming their aesthetic will fit in with where you’re going.
+Often they provide good access and organization for your gear.
 But if you want a tactical pack to travel the world with or go hiking for 3 weeks on end, a larger volume is obviously better.
 More gear = more volume.
 There are many schools of thought here; some can handle as low as 26 liters for these epic voyages, but most will want 30-60 liters.
 That really depends on you, your practice of minimalism versus hoarding, your gear, and your activity.